bevry-archive/documentation/Privacy-Policy.md

 ### Bevry Web Sites

 When you use a web site created by Bevry, we will gather statistics about your usage of the web site.
-This information is not collected by us, but 3rd party analytic companies such as [Google Analytics](http://www.google.com/analytics/).
+This information is not logged through us, but 3rd party analytic companies such as [Google Analytics](http://www.google.com/analytics/).

 ### DocPad Application